DCampos22/Community-Board/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [ ] Did not add additional, just stretch features

 ## Video Walkthrough